BioinformaticsSTU/TGStools/README.md

 ----------------------------
 ## staAS
 ----------------------------
-calculate the proportion of each alternative splicing event in different samples and create graphs.
+calculate the proportion of each alternative splicing event in different samples and produce graphs.
 ### Input files

 #### gtf file